What architecture do we need?

 A warning is in place when using modularity.
 Whenever we bring structure to something, we need to be aware that we reduce complexity which brings good things but has a price (reduces options for emergence).
 Also, splitting up into modules (in combination with decentralization) has several risks that have to be guarded: local optimization, unintended overall system behavior, non-functional requirements that cross multiple modules, slowest integration determines system integration.

 Without connections between parts, no system, no value.
-Interfaces are the gateways (information, power, force, etc.), constrain design, have a major impact on system performance and reliability.
-Some important aspects of managing an interface are:
+Interfaces are the gateways (information, power, force, etc.), constrain design, and have a major impact on system performance and reliability.
+To enable fast iterations, we need stable interfaces (loose coupling) so we can limit the impact of changes and need for testing everything and be able to focus.
+This is even more important when working with multiple teams by having each team working on their own module.
+Some other important aspects of managing an interface are:

 - Definition – Make sure you understand and map all interactions for the interface.
 Depending on the circumstances, this can be done intentional or emergent.